 Step 4: Repeat to clean up system files in the same window.
 Within one minute or two, the same Disk cleanup menu will appear with additional types of files to delete.

 - Service Pack Backup: Windows keeps old versions of files updated by service packs.
 Be aware that if you clear these files, you'll be unable to uninstall the service pack.

 - Temporary Windows installation: These installation files are used by Windows setup and left over from the installation process, feel free to delete these files.

-- Windows Updates: Windows retains a copy of each newly-installed Windows Update, deletes older versions of updates that you no longer need, Be prepared to restart your computer.
+- Windows Updates: Windows retains a copy of each newly-installed Windows Update, deletes older versions of updates that you no longer need.

 Step 5: To get more free space, you may switch to More Options tab, where you can clean up installed programs and System Restore points.

-Windows 7 Disk Cleanup is very useful to the computers that never freeing up disk space.
+This native Disk Cleanup utility is very useful to the computers that never free up space in Windows 7.

 Additional options to free up disk space in Windows 7